jjeyanthan/CTF_Writeup/TryHackMe_writeup/Forensics_room/README.md

-answer : the suggested  line tels us more about the Os : windows
+answer : the 'Suggested Profile(s)'  line tel's us more about the Operating system : windows

 question: